Chonne/chonne.github.io/README.md

 # personal-website
 My personal website, hosted there: https://shaun.fr.
+Development version is there: https://shaun.fr/index_dev.html

 It's a simple playground as I wanted to re-code something I've done for Nintendo ERD a few years ago, in a bigger project: an input/output console, similar to Chrome's devtools'.